Aloshi/EmulationStation/README.md

 Configuring
 ===========

 At the moment, the software looks for a file named "systems.cfg" in the directory it is run from.
-An example is included, though at the moment only one system should be defined.
+An example is included.